ninjudd/drip/README.md

     drip -cp clojure.jar clojure.main

+The Drip JVM will eventually shut itself down if you never connect to it.
+The time limit defaults to four hours, but you can change this by setting the `DRIP_SHUTDOWN` environment variable before calling `drip` to set a timeout, in
+minutes:

+    DRIP_TIMEOUT=30 drip -cp clojure.jar clojure.main

+This creates a Clojure repl as usual, either by starting up a new one or connecting to a waiting JVM.
+But the JVM that is spun up to serve future requests with the same classpath will have a 30-minute timeout to deactivation.

 ### JVM Language Integration

 For more information about how to integrate Drip with your favorite JVM